Valencia beat BATE 4-2 to close on last-16 berth

-VALENCIA Valencia boosted their chances of making the Champions League last 16 when Sofiane Feghouli struck twice to help the La Liga side to a convincing 4-2 win at home to BATE Borisov in Group F on Wednesday.
+VALENCIA Valencia boosted their chances of making the last 16 of the Champions League when Sofiane Feghouli struck twice to give the La Liga side a 4-2 win at home to BATE Borisov in Group F on Wednesday.

 BATE strung some neat passing moves together in the early stages at a damp Mestalla but Valencia looked far more dangerous in attack than the Belarussian champions and took a deserved 26th-minute lead when Jonas bustled through a tackle and volleyed in from close range.